dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 pattern.
 To write a record pattern that matches a single unnamed field, add a trailing comma, as you would with the corresponding record expression.

-### Extractor pattern
+### Object pattern

 ```
-extractorPattern ::= extractorName typeArguments? '(' patternFields? ')'
+objectPattern ::= objectName typeArguments? '(' patternFields? ')'
-extractorName    ::= typeIdentifier | qualifiedName
+objectName    ::= typeIdentifier | qualifiedName
 ```

-An extractor matches values of a given named type and then extracts values from it by calling getters on the value.
-Extractor patterns let users destructure data from arbitrary objects using the getters the object's class already exposes.
+An object pattern matches values of a given named type and then extracts values from it by calling getters on the value.
+Object patterns let users destructure data from arbitrary objects using the getters the object's class already exposes.